kazimuth/tendon/DESIGN.md

 > T: 'a means that all lifetime parameters of T outlive 'a.
 For example if 'a is an unconstrained lifetime parameter
 > then i32: 'static and &'static str: 'a are satisfied but Vec<&'a ()>: 'static is not.

+### idea: autodyn
+a tool that converts object-safe generics into dyn traits in dependencies could make use of same code as injecting dynamic linking